 Another trend is that the type of patient seeking Mommy Makeover plastic surgery is younger than a decade ago.

-Here, Tara L. Huston, MD, assistant professor of surgery and a member of our Plastic and Reconstructive Surgery Division, answers a few of the frequently asked questions about Mommy Makeover surgery.
+Here, Tara L. Huston, MD, associate professor of surgery and a member of our Plastic and Reconstructive Surgery Division, answers a few of the frequently asked questions about Mommy Makeover surgery.

 Q: What is a Mommy Makeover?